mcroddev/libsame/readme.md

 speaking, you must explicitly configure libsame to your needs using the following CMake options below:

+    -DLIBSAME_ENABLE_LTO:BOOL=ON/OFF

+      ON: Enables the use of link-time optimization if supported by the compiler.
+This may increase build times but may yield better performance.

+      OFF: Do not use link-time optimization.

     -DLIBSAME_OPTIMIZE_FOR_HOST:BOOL=ON/OFF

       ON:  Compile the library with architecture optimizations specific to this